ayanguin/python/README.md

 Panda,
 Numpy

-# I am using Anaconda to implement this project
+I'm using Anaconda(Spyder) to implement this project